 But did you think about preparing your body and mind for winter?
 Very few people realize that our bodies and minds need attention as the season shifts to winter.
 The days shorten.

 I love winter!!
-Holiday’s, beautiful white snow, ski trips, snuggling by the fire, the chance to slow down and enjoy time with friends and family.
-This winter will be VERY different then past winters.
+Holidays, beautiful white snow, ski trips, snuggling by the fire, the chance to slow down and enjoy time with friends and family.
+This winter will be VERY different than past winters.
 With COVID still here, our interactions with friends and family is going to be limited.
 If you are like me, you love spending time with your family and friends and knowing that my winter will be different, it makes me feel anxious.

 Winter can already bring on a sense of anxiety for many people. with the shorter days and limited sun light and now add the restrictions of where you can go and who you can spend time with may increase the underline anxiety.
 Many people from Minnesota travel to chase the warmth of the sun and that is going to change as well.
 We are faced with how we deal with the cold, dark, winter days that are ahead of us.
 Great news, we have a few tips to help you get through and possibly enjoy the up coming winter!